open-cluster-management-io/helm-charts/README.md

       }
 ```

-Note that please also verify that the source code repo is publishing the chart
+Note: Please verify that your source code repository publishes chart
 package tarballs in the release assets.
-It's recommended to the use the
+It is recommended to use the
-following action to published charts:
+following action to publish charts:

 ```
 - name: publish release